Bright standard lens NOKTON VM 50mm F1.1

 An optional dedicated hood, the LH-7 (Amazon affiliate link, note that the link destination is at a premium price, the list price is around 5,000 yen) is also available for sale.

-I used this lens with various cameras, including the film camera HEXAR-RF, EPSON R-D1, LEICA M8.2, and LEICA M9, and I was satisfied with all of them.
-The lens barrel is large and solidly built, and the smooth helicoid that is typical of a manual lens makes focusing comfortable.
-Because the lens barrel is thick and large, the lens barrel that appears at the bottom right of the viewfinder window can sometimes feel a bit noisy.
+I used the Voigtlander NOKTON 50mm F1.1 with a variety of cameras, including the film camera HEXAR-RF, EPSON R-D1, LEICA M8.2, and LEICA M9, and all of them were satisfactory.
+The lens barrel was large and solidly built, and the smooth helicoid that is typical of a manual lens made focusing a pleasant experience.
+Because the lens barrel was thick and large, the lens barrel that appeared at the bottom right of the viewfinder window could be a little noisy.

 Below are images taken with the Leica M9 at full aperture and slightly narrower aperture (right-click to open the image in a new tab and enlarge it).

-At the left aperture of F1.1, the area in focus is really narrow, so it is difficult to focus on the desired area with the Leica M9’s double image viewfinder, and you may be disappointed with the out-of-focus image unless you take several photos using focus bracketing.
-It becomes very easy to use if you narrow it down by about two stops, but this is something to think about as it makes the purpose of large aperture lenses unclear.
+At the left full aperture of F1.1, the area in focus is really narrow, so it is difficult to focus on the desired area with the Leica M9’s double image viewfinder, and you may be disappointed with the out-of-focus image unless you take several shots using focus bracketing.
+It becomes very easy to use if you narrow it down by about two stops, but this is something to think about as it makes the purpose of large-diameter lenses unclear.

 When you look at the price of this lens on the used market, you can see it priced at a surprising amount.
 The original price is about 1/10 of the Noctilux, which is an incredible price, but cheaper used ones are even cheaper at about half the price.
 The following reasons could be considered for its unpopularity.